Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Signature factors, cross sections, experiments and bounds.

-We wish to stress that MiniBooNE is also observing 2 shower events and this can in principle be a powerful probe for scenarios $\xi=ee$ and $\xi=\gamma\gamma$.
-We have, however, estimated that this search does not yield exclusions as strong as for instance respective search in ND280; the latter will be employed in \cref{sec:results}.
+Apart from single shower events MiniBooNE observed also the 2 shower events and this can be a powerful probe of scenarios with $\xi=ee$ and $\xi=\gamma\gamma$.
+We have, however, estimated that this gives weaker bounds on the scenarios than the 2 shower data from ND280.